DataDog/hiring-engineers/answers.md

 I ended up using vagrant after exploring Docker and just using a standalone VM.
 I chose vagrant because I had an existing Ubuntu VM environment that I wanted to "vagrantize", if you will.
 I realize now that this somewhat defeats the purpose of vagrant boxes, as they should be small, and include provisions in the form of a shell script in the vagrant file in order to have the most portable box possible.
 Doombox has those provisions on the inside so it's a *little* big.
 If I were to approach this a second time, I would provision the vagrant box by the more standard convention, or use docker.

-On the bright side, since Doombox is basically a full fledge Ubuntu machine, you can interact with it's UI by enabling that option in the vagrant file, or by clicking "show" in the virtualbox dashboard.
-If you did that you could always fire up DOOM while you're there ```
+On the bright side, since Doombox is basically a full fledge Ubuntu machine, you can interact with it's UI by enabling that option in the vagrant file, or by clicking "show" in your VirtualBox dashboard.
+If you did that you could always fire up DOOM while you're in there ```/home/vagrant/restful-doom/src/restful-doom -iwad Doom1.WAD -apiport 6666 ...``` and, as you may have noticed, play the game via API calls, but that's another story for another day.

 With all that said, [Here's Doombox in all its glory on VagrantCloud](https://app.vagrantup.com/russelviola/boxes/doombox/versions/1.0.1)